“In classical

 this process is to believe in

-Jesus Christ for our eternal redemption.
+Jesus Christ alone for our eternal redemption.

 When we are saved, we enter into a

-lifelong process of becoming more like Jesus
+lifelong process of becoming more and more like Jesus

 Christ Himself.
 Our salvation is sure and we